rgeneaux/PyMoDAQ/docs/src/user_folder/backup_environments.rst

 	...

-Also, the filename gives some information about when a backup was created by being named according to the following pattern ``<year><month><day><hour><minute><second>_environment.txt``.
+The filename also gives information about when a backup was created by being named using the following pattern ``<year><month><day><hour><minute><second>_environment.txt``.
+It is therefore not recommended to rename backup files, as it may mess up ranking them by creation date.

 A backup created on January 31rd 2025 at 11:24:05 would be ``20250131112405_environment.txt``

-It is recommended not to rename backup files as it may mess up ranking them by date.

-Restore or transfert a working environment
+Restore or transfer a working environment
 ------------------------------------------

-If PyMoDAQ doesn't start after updating/modifying the packages in your virtual environment, or if you want to transfert a working environment, you can try using a backup to install.
-For exemple, using ``mamba``, and an environment backup file using python ``3.12.3``
+If PyMoDAQ doesn't start after updating/modifying the packages in your virtual environment, or if you want to transfer a working environment, you can try using a backup to install.
+Using ``mamba``, and an backup file declaring python version ``3.12.3``:

-* First create a new environment using the same python version as the one in your backup file ``mamba create -n pymodaq_newenv python=3.12.3``
+* Create a new environment using the same python version as the one in your backup file ``mamba create -n pymodaq_newenv python=3.12.3``
 * Activate the environment ``mamba activate pymodaq_newenv``
 * Install packages from the backup file ``pip install -r 20250131112405_environment.txt``
-* ``dashboard`` should open PyMoDAQ dashboard
+* Call the ``dashboard`` command, it should open PyMoDAQ dashboard